 - Instagram: @teajournal_

 A modern take on a Chinese tea house, Tea Journal serves a decent selection of traditional Chinese tea in a sleek, stylish setting.
-The tea ware used to serve the tea gongfu-style can be either traditional (e.g. ceramic gaiwans, clay pots) or modern (e.g. glass filters and cups) depending on the kind of tea you order.
+The teaware used to serve the tea gongfu-style can be either traditional (e.g. ceramic gaiwans, clay pots) or modern (e.g. glass filters and cups) depending on the kind of tea you order.
 They make several kinds of chiffon-style cakes that you can order, and both tea and cake can be eat-in or take-away.
-There’s also a wide selection of tea and tea ware on display for purchase (in-store or online).
-My favourite thing here is their weekly tea education class, which you can book a spot for on their web site.
+There’s also a wide selection of tea and teaware on display for purchase (in-store or online).
+They used to have a free weekly tea education class, but sadly this is no longer offered.

 - Proprietor: Shane Shu